Writer’s Crisis. Part I.

 In the paragraph above, you can observe an unhurried mood change, from pathetic to elevated.
 And whereas I decided to recreate a certain gradation of emotions, my third attempt would be to write something inspiring, slightly amusing, and motivational.

 I woke up with a smile because I was dreaming about traveling throughout eye-filling outlandish places that reminded me Eden on Earth.
 My room was filled with glittering rays of the morning sun.
 I looked at my hand, it seemed magically luminous, and I suddenly started bursting with laughter – this image of shining things around me, including my body, reminded me of Edward Cullen’s ability to sparkle.
 No, I haven’t turned into a vampire from “Twilight” overnight, have I?
-Nope, I’m a living human being, simply grateful for the opportunity to dive into yet another lovely day.
+No, I’m still a living human being, simply grateful for the opportunity to dive into yet another lovely day.
 Yesterday, I was a self-styled doomed creature in “I’m okay” disguise, questioning the meaning of my existence.
 Today, I am on my way towards positive transformations.
 Instead of whining and feeding a monster of indifference, I have greeted this beautiful day, wishing happiness and inner light to permeate every soul full of doubts and pain.
 Life is wonderful, you are beautiful – never forget about it.

 I know that it can be more than difficult to start, but you will never be able to explore your potential to the fullest unless you put a stake in the ground.
 This is not only about writing – it is about everything that you have to accomplish to feel better, to have a more meaningful life, to make a difference… The Universe we live in is complicated and simple at the same time.
 Even a small person like you can achieve something big.
-If you are keen on writing, if figurative language fascinates you as an integral resource of your inner magic, then go for it, become a virtuous storyteller, become an author!
+If you are keen on writing, if figurative language fascinates you as an integral resource of your personal magic, then go for it, become a virtuous storyteller, become an author!
 Who knows, you may be next Edgar Poe or E. T. A. Hoffmann of the modern times – but, preferably, be yourself.